 To help you keep your focus, remember the benefits of quitting.
 According to the U.S. Department of Health and Human Services

-- Within 20 minutes of quitting, your heart rate will decrease.
+- Within 20 minutes of quitting smoking, your heart rate will decrease.

 - Within 12 hours of quitting, the carbon monoxide levels in your blood will decrease to normal.